jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/races/dvergi.md

 {% include raceBlock.html
   name="Dvergi"
+  img="dvergi.png"
   origin="Eluneia"
   home="Tulivar"
   nation="Northborn Alliance"
   nationlink="/nations/northborn_alliance" %}

-The Dvergi are a race of small and dark-skinned folk that evolved underground, but relocated to the surface after many of their settlements got flooded during the [Great Cataclysm](/history/great-cataclysm).
+The Dvergi are a race of small and ashen-skinned folk that evolved underground, but relocated to the surface after many of their settlements got flooded during the [Great Cataclysm](/history/great-cataclysm).

 Dvergi are traditionalists, though they are known among other races primarily for their idiosyncrasy, their capacity for self-mockery and their strange sense of humor.

-Dvergi are about as tall as [Adar](./adar) and [Stoneborn](./stoneborn) though they are somewhat less stout and have pointy ears.
-Dvergi generally have gray or white hair, and tend to keep it short.
-Facial hair is limited to males, and they favor short beards.
+Dvergi are about as tall as [Adar](./adar) and [Stoneborn](./stoneborn) though they are somewhat less stout and only the males have hair.
+Dvergi females are bald.

 ## Religion